 Do Bates ranges and page counts in the upload report match the contents of your load files?

 In addition, check the expected File or Email metadata information from the load file such as document date, file path, email from/to/cc/bcc, etc. are viewable in Logikcull.

 Use QC Tags to check images, natives, and text files.

-Where applicable, check the images, natives and text are available in the document viewer.
+Where applicable, check that the images, natives, and text available in the document viewer.
 Use the QC tags such as “Not Rendered”, “Has No Native”, “Has No Text”, “Zero Bytes”, “OCR Failed”, and “Failed Extraction” to quickly identify them.
 Please note that some images may reflect slip sheets as intended if the file type is unsupported, invalid, corrupt or not available from the 3rd party production.

 Check family status.

 If parent-child exist, also known as a document family, utilize the Family Status carousel filter to verify that “Is Parent” and “Is Child” items are properly identified.